theRenard/Blog/docs/articles/cocos-creator/fundamentals/five-ways-to-move-in-cocos-creator/index.md

 # Five ways to move an element in Cocos Creator

 ### One of the first things you'll want to do for your game is probably to move something from point _A_ to point _B_.
-There are various ways to move an element in Cocos Creator, some affect the `ridigBody` and the others on the position of the `Node`, based on what you want to achieve you might chose one or another, let's see them together.
+There are various ways to move an element in Cocos Creator, some affect the `ridigBody` and the others on the position of the `Node`, based on what you want to achieve you might choose one or another, let's see them together.

 ## 1. Position